infinum/rails-handbook/Editors/Vim.md

 **Screencasts**
 * [Vim video series](http://derekwyatt.org/vim/tutorials/), by Derek Wyatt
-An excellent in-depth video series covering both beginner, intermediate and advanced topics.
-Also has some videos that showcase Vim's features and what makes it so powerful.
+An excellent in-depth video series covering both beginner, intermediate, and advanced topics.
+There are also some videos that showcase Vim's features and what makes it so powerful.

 * [Vimcasts](http://vimcasts.org/), by Drew Neil